OBJECTIVES: TO UNDERSTAND HOW TO SHOOT AT DIFFERENT ANGLE TO CREATE A MORE INTERESTING COMPOSITION.

 WHAT TO TURN IN:

-UPLOAD TO YOUR WEBSITE YOUR BEST 15 IMAGES.
+UPLOAD TO YOUR WEBSITE YOUR BEST 10 IMAGES AS A GALLERY.

 WRITE A MINIMUM OF A 2 PARAGRAPH REFLECTION FOR YOUR ASSIGNMENT.